Icinga/icinga-doc/markdown/en/flapping.md

 Whenever Icinga checks the status of a host or service, it will check to see if it has started or stopped flapping.
 It does this by:

--   Storing the results of the last 21 checks of the host or service [1]

--   Analyzing the historical check results and determine where state changes/transitions occur

--   Using the state transitions to determine a percent state change value (a measure of change) for the host or service

--   Comparing the percent state change value against low and high flapping thresholds

 A host or service is determined to have *started* flapping when its percent state change first exceeds a *high* flapping threshold.